code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2015-01-04-jsf-primefaces-login-servlet-filter-example.md

 # Controller

-Next we have the `UserManager`, which is a a session scoped managed bean that will handle all login related activities.
+Next, we have the `UserManager`, which is a session scoped managed bean that will handle all login related activities.
 It contains a `login()` method that will try to look-up a user based on a `userName` and `userPassword` combination entered on the login page.

 When the user is found it is assigned to the `currentUser` variable and a redirect to the home page is returned.
 If the user is not found, a redirect to the login page is returned.

-A `logout()` method will invalidate the session and the redirect to the logout page will make sure that the [previous data is longer longer available](http://stackoverflow.com/a/5620582/4201470){:target="_blank"}.
+A `logout()` method will invalidate the session and the redirect to the logout page will make sure that the [previous data is longer available](http://stackoverflow.com/a/5620582/4201470){:target="_blank"}.

 The `isLoggedIn()` method will be used by the `LoginFilter` to check if a user is logged in.
 It checks the value of the `currentUser` which is only set after a successful login.
 The `isLoggedInForwardHome()` method will return a redirect to the home page in case a user is already logged in.